 1967 Fosbury Bill Elliott

-The competition is not a fellow competitor; it is the track participants’ mental struggle process.
-Patti Sue Plumer says, “Racing teaches us to challenge ourselves.
+For track participants, the real competition isn’t against fellow athletes; it’s a mental struggle that they face every day.
+Patti Sue Plumer once said, “Racing teaches us to challenge ourselves.
 It teaches us to push beyond where we thought we could go.
-It helps us to find out what we are made of.”
+It helps us find out what we are made of.”

 Dick Fosbury – Olympic gold medalist in the high jump

 Fosbury developed a curved, J-shaped approach run.
 This allowed him to increase his speed while the final “curved” steps served to rotate his hips.
 As his speed increased, so did his elevation.
 Fosbury made little to no use of his arms at takeoff, failing to “pump” them upwards, keeping them down, close to his body: the next generation of floppers would add an arm pump.
-Fosbury’s key discovery was the need to adjust his point of takeoff as the bar was raised.
-His flight through the air described a parabola: as the bar went up in height, he needed more “flight time” so that the top of his arc was achieved as his hips passed over the bar.
+Fosbury’s key discovery was adjusting his point of takeoff as the bar was raised.
+His flight through the air was described as a parabola: as the bar went up in height, he needed more “flight time” so that the top of his arc was achieved as his hips passed over the bar.
 To increase “flight time,” Fosbury moved his takeoff farther and farther away from the bar (and the pit).
-Jumpers have a natural tendency to be drawn closer to the bar, requiring mental discipline to move out, rather than in.
-By way of comparison, classic straddle jumpers plant their take-off foot in the same place every time, less than one foot away from a line parallel with the bar.
+Jumpers naturally tend to be drawn closer to the bar, requiring mental discipline to move out rather than in.
+By way of comparison, classic straddle jumpers plant their take-off foot in the same place every time, less than one foot away from a line parallel to the bar.
 Photographs of Fosbury attempting heights above 7 feet (2.1 m) show him taking off nearly 4 feet (1.2 m) out from the bar.

 Bill Elliott’s Fosbury